 How do I apply to the Economics Department?

 Students must first be admitted to Stanford University.
 Visit the Stanford Admissions website to find out more.
-The student may declare Economics as the major after meeting the Economic Department's prerequisites.
-View the How To Declare page for details.
+The student may declare Economics as the major by following the steps in the How To Declare page.

 What do graduates do with an Economics degree?